 Additional notes about an LCS:

-- You can export it to .kml because it contains a complete projection definition.
+- You can export points and lines in an LCS to a .kml file because it contains a complete projection definition.

 Steps to Set Up a New Project with a Local Coordinate System